zino-hofmann/graphql-flutter/README.md

 ## Usage

-To use the client it first needs to be initialzed with an endpoint and cache.
+To use the client it first needs to be initialized with an endpoint and cache.
 If your endpoint requires authentication you can provide it to the client by calling the setter `apiToken` on the `Client` class.

 > For this example we will use the public GitHub API.